gooosexe/gooosexe/README.md

-- I'm a kid living in Toronto
+- i'm a high schooler trying not to die
-- If you find this:
+- if you find this:
-  - I don't know how you found this
+  - i dont know how you found this
-  - This entire thing is probably irrelevant
+  - this section really doesnt matter
-- alright bye
+- what